AaHaHaa/MMTools/README.md

 5. Support random mode coupling.
 6. Support both passive and gain fibers
    - Gain model includes Gaussian gain and rate-equation gain, for both single-mode and multimode scenarios.
-   - For rate-equation-gain modeling, all pumping schemes are implemented: copumping, counterpumping, co+counter-pumping, as well as with and without ASE.
+   - For rate-equation-gain modeling, all pumping schemes are implemented: co-pumping, counter-pumping, co+counter-pumping, as well as with and without ASE.
    - If ASE is included, the effect of ASE to the coherent signal field is simulated, rather than only a separate "power" variable $P_{\text{ASE}}(\omega)$ from the coherent signal "field" $A(t)$.
    - Rate-equation model supports `Nd`, `Yb`, `Er`, `Tm`, `Ho`.
 For more details, see `readme.pdf`.
    - Support ring- and linear-oscillator configurations with fast convergence (with the use of `saved_data`).
 For linear oscillators, inclusion of influence from pulses of both directions to the gain medium is considered.
 As an example, please see the numerical section of http://josab.osa.org/abstract.cfm?URI=josab-38-3-743 to understand the necessity of this two-pulse saturation effect in a linear oscillator.